-(In this article strategy refers to change situations, for example building a new business or product, selecting a new policy admin system or implementing a new risk framework.)
+(In this article strategy refers to decision-making and implementation, for example building a new business or product, selecting a new policy admin system or implementing a claims platform.)

 Four reasons why traditional strategy is dead

 We believe that there are four main reasons that traditional strategy often does not get results, all of which are addressed by our Agile Strategy™ approach.

 1. Separating strategy and implementation kills momentum